prometheus/client_python/docs/content/multiprocess/_index.md

 - The pushgateway cannot be used
 - Gauges cannot use the `pid` label
 - Exemplars are not supported
+- Remove and Clear of labels are currently not supported in multiprocess mode.

 There's several steps to getting this working: